About the Bioenergy Association of New Zealand (BANZ)

 The Liquid Biofuels & Co-products Group consists of New Zealand’s emerging transport and biofuel technology researchers and developers and leading producers and retailers of liquid biofuels.
 This Group works collaboratively in order to promote investment in new biofuel production facilities and the use of biofuels in New Zealand.
 Working together they support the development of our capability to ensure that New Zealander’s have increasing access to a cleaner, greener fuel source.
 This group is paving the way to a future that will see advanced liquid biofuels based on wood and organic waste become the norm in New Zealand and indeed across the world.
 The Group keeps a close eye on international developments in particular the growing interest from the aviation sector in bio-based fuels.
 A number of members lead their field internationally with innovative ways of producing biofuels while reducing pollution.

 The Wood Fuel Interest Group includes New Zealand’s leading providers of wood fuel and suppliers of heat plant technologies of all scales and sizes.
 It also includes asset owners wanting to ensure that there is a reliable supply of quality wood fuel to their facilities.
 Together this group works to promote the use of woody biomass (that would otherwise be disposed of as waste) in modern, clean burning and efficient boilers for heat or co generation applications.
-A number of small, medium and large scale heat users are appreciating the merits and convenience of wood fuel as they look to a cleaner more sustainable fuel for heat provision.
+A number of small, medium and large scale heat users are appreciating the merits and convenience of wood fuel (including herbaceous biomass such as miscanthus) as they look to a cleaner more sustainable fuel for heat provision.
 Applications are typically in the commercial/ industrial sector.
 The group also focuses on the development of sector technical guides and other resources and materials promoting quality wood fuel standards.

 The Wood Pellet Interest Group consists of New Zealand’s leading producers and suppliers of wood pellets and suppliers of pellet fuelled appliances.
 Pellets have been separated from wood fuel because to some extent in the residential market their issues are slightly different.
 New Zealand has a growing residential pellet market with a wide range of pellets fires now available to the householder.
-Equally pellets are also of interest in the commercial / industrial sector identified as a high quality wood fuel.
-New Zealand producers also export to Australian and Asian markets.
+Equally pellets are also of interest in the commercial / industrial sector as a high quality wood fuel.
+New Zealand wood pellet fuel producers also export to Australian and Asian markets.
 This group works cooperatively to promote the wider benefits of pellets as a high quality, clean, green heating solution in particular to ensure the production and availability of pellet fuel across the sector.
 The Group is focusing on the promotion of pellets in the heat market and in the accreditation of pellet suppliers.